sauravsingh1245/sauravsingh1245.github.io/_pages/teaching_exp.md

 ---

 ## Graduate Teaching Assistant
-Department of Electrical & Microelectronics Engineering, Rochester Institute of Technology, Rochester, NY
+Department of Electrical & Microelectronics Engineering Rochester Institute of Technology, Rochester, NY

 ### EEEE-536/636: Biorobotics/Cybernetics, Spring 2022
 * This course presented material related to the study of cybernetics as well as the aspects of robotics and controls associated with applications of a biological nature.